 Okay, enough gushing from me.

-Within 30 minutes, you can be skiing in winter, whether it be downhill or cross country at not only one amazing ski resort, but three.
+Within 30 minutes, you can be skiing in winter, whether it be downhill or cross country at not only one, but three amazing ski resorts.
 All high quality, all catering to different levels of skiers.
 All with views that will blow your mind.

 In summer, the Ovens river offers some amazing swimming holes.
 Within Bright you can swim in the river by the park, even if it’s to simply dip your toes in to cool off.
 The Centenary Park is the perfect spot for a picnic under the gum trees, once you pick up your delicacies from the local shops, including chocolate from the Bright Chocolate Factory.